-When calling ecRad from within a model, the variables listed in Table 2.3 are members of the config\type structure, and may be modified within the code at the appropriate place in the configuration stage.
-The exception is in the case of strings, which are prefixed by \name in the namelist.
-In the config\type structure there are equivalent integers to express these variables, which can be changed using the named constants listed in Table 2.4.
+When calling ecRad from within a model, the parameters listed in Table 2.3 are members of the config_type structure, and may be modified within the code at the appropriate place in the configuration stage.
+The exception is in the case of strings, which are prefixed by name in the namelist.
+In the config_type structure there are equivalent integers to express these parameters, which can be changed using the named constants listed in Table 2.4.

-Table 2.4: Integers in the config-type structure that represents the strings in Table 2.3, where a namelist variable named $\star$ \name would be named $i$ here.
+Table 2.4: Integers in the config-type structure that represents the strings in Table 2.3, where a namelist parameter named name would be named i here.

-Variable in config_type Available named constants, default i_overlap_scheme IOverlapMaximumRandom, IOverlapExponentialRandom, IOverlapExponential i_solver_sw, i_solver_lw ISolverHomogeneous, ISolverMcICA, ISolverSpartacus, ISolverTripleclouds i_3d_sw_encroachment IEncroachmentMinimum, IEncroachmentComputed, IEncroachmentMaximum
+Variable in config_type Available named constants, default i_overlap_scheme IOverlapMaximumRandom, IOverlapExponentialRandom, IOverlapExponential i_solver_sw, i_solver_lw ISolverHomogeneous, ISolverMcICA, ISolverSpartacus, ISolverTripleclouds i_3d_sw_encroachment IEncroachmentMinimum, IEncroachmentComputed, IEncroachmentMaximum i_gas_model IGasModelMonochromatic, IGasModelIFSRRTMG i_liq_model ILiquidModelMonochromatic, ILiquidModelSOCRATES, ILiquidModelSlingo i_ice_model IIceModelMonochromatic, IIceModelFu, IIceModelBaran2016, IIceModelYi i_cloud_pdf_shape IPdfShapeGamma, IPdfShapeLognormal